 Oxygen debt that's now been repaid.

-this isn't just another Treevenge story, this is the story.
+This isn't just another Treevenge story, this is the story.
 The story of how Treevenge was born.

 My long-finished ex.
 Father of my kids.
 Total halfwit.
 At my mum's 70th, he got absolutely hammered.
 His entire skeletal system turned to jelly as he flopped over the bonnet of his car backwards.
 In public.
 In front of my eldest.
 At her party.
 I called my closest friend the next day, fed up of the latest episode of incompetence.
 He listened.
 Then he went quiet, tapping away.
 He'd worked out how much oxygen my ex had used in his lifetime, planted the number of trees needed to generate that much oxygen, and whatsapp'd me a certificate confirming that my ex's existence had been offset.Treevenge was born.